15 Top Sales Closing Techniques To Increase Close Rates

 Also read: Learn To Sell Like A Pro: 19 Best FREE Online Sales Training Videos

-Incremental commitments are the process of getting prospects to agree to do something with you in the present moment with the intent to progressively scale upon the size of their commitment.
-Simply put, rather than do one sales pitch, product demo or presentation and say “sign here,” you need to get your prospect to make small incremental commitments.
+Incremental commitments are the process of getting prospects to agree to do something with you in the present moment, intending to scale upon the size of their commitment progressively.
+Simply put, rather than do one sales pitch, product demo or presentation and say, “Sign here,” you need to get your prospect to make small incremental commitments.

-A commitment would be an obligation or a promise, so an incremental commitment would be small, bite-sized pieces, or portions.
-What you’re looking to do is to gain a small commitment – something that they can agree to do now that’s relatively easy.
-The idea is that you get customers to commit to small things and to follow through on those small things, you’re one step closer to closing those big deals.
+A commitment would be an obligation or a promise, so an incremental commitment would refer to them being small, bite-sized pieces or portions.
+What you’re looking to do is gain a small commitment – something they can agree to do now that’s relatively easy.
+If you get customers to commit to small things and follow through on those small things, you’re one step closer to closing those big deals.

-Maximise your sales skills in only 12 weeks with personalised 1-1 coaching
+Maximize your sales skills in only 12 weeks with personalized 1-1 coaching

 Our individual sales coaching program involves a tailored learning system consisting of e-learning, six 1-on-1 coaching sessions and email support.